 In June 2018, we completed an initial public offering, or IPO, of our common stock, pursuant to which we issued and sold 6,666,667 shares of common stock at a public offering price of \$15.00 per share, resulting in net proceeds of \$89.9 million after deducting underwriting discounts and commissions and other offering expenses.
-In May 2019, we issued and sold 4,887,500 shares of our common stock, including the underwriters' exercise in full of their option to purchase additional shares of common stock, in a follow-on public offering at a public offering price of \$13.25 per share, resulting in net proceeds of \$60.3 million after underwriting discounts and commission and other offering expenses.
+In May 2019, we issued and sold 4,887,500 shares of our common stock, including the underwriters' exercise in full of their option to purchase additional shares of common stock, in a follow-on public offering at a public offering price of \$13.25 per share, resulting in net proceeds of \$60.3 million after underwriters' exercise in full of their option to purchase additional shares of common stock, in a follow-on public offering expenses.
+In June 2020, we issued and sold 8,625,000 shares of our common stock, including the underwriters' exercise in full of their option to purchase additional shares of \$8.00 per share, resulting in net proceeds of \$64.6 million after underwriting discounts and commissions and other offering expenses.
 Prior to our common stock offerings, we funded our operations primarily with proceeds from the sales of redeemable convertible preferred stock and issuance of convertible notes.

 Since our inception, we have incurred significant operating losses.
 Our ability to generate product revenue sufficient to achieve profitability will depend heavily on the successful development and eventual commercialization of one or more of our product candidates.
-Our net loss was \$20.0 million and \$76.8 million, respectively, for the three months ended March 31, 2020 and the year ended December 31, 2019.
-As of March 31, 2020, we had an accumulated deficit of \$199.5 million.
+Our net loss was \$39.1 million and \$76.8 million, respectively, for the six months ended June 30, 2020 and the year ended December 31, 2019.
+As of June 30, 2020, we had an accumulated deficit of \$218.6 million.
 We expect to continue to incur significant expenses and increasing operating losses for at least the next several years.
 We expect our expenses and capital requirements will increase in connection with our ongoing activities, particularly as we:

-- initiate and enroll new Phase 2 clinical trials for MGTA-145 and continue ongoing Phase 2 clinical trials of MGTA-456; - initiate and conduct preclinical studies and clinical trials of our product candidates, including MGTA-117; - develop any other future product candidates we may choose to pursue; - seek marketing approval for any of our product candidates that successfully complete clinical development, if any; - maintain compliance with applicable regulatory requirements; - develop and scale up our capabilities to support our ongoing preclinical activities and clinical trials for our product candidates and commercialization of any of our product candidates for which we obtain marketing approval, if any; - maintain, expand, protect and enforce our intellectual property portfolio; - develop and expand our sales, marketing and distribution capabilities for our product candidates for which we obtain marketing approval, if any; and - expand our operational, financial and management systems and increase personnel, including to support our clinical development and commercialization efforts and our operations as a public company.
+- initiate and enroll new Phase 2 clinical trials for MGTA-145; - initiate and conduct preclinical studies and clinical trials of our product candidates, including MGTA-117; - develop any other future product candidates we may choose to pursue; - seek marketing approval for any of our product candidates that successfully complete clinical development, if any; - maintain compliance with applicable regulatory requirements; - develop and scale up our capabilities to support our ongoing preclinical activities and clinical trials for our product candidates and commercialization of any of our product candidates for which we obtain marketing approval, if any; - maintain, expand, protect and enforce our intellectual property portfolio; - develop and expand our sales, marketing and distribution capabilities for our product candidates for which we obtain marketing approval, if any; and - expand our operational, financial and management systems and increase personnel, including to support our clinical development and commercialization efforts and our operations as a public company.